justjo3l/DAQ-Technical-Assessment/brainstorming.md

 Using this, we can print an error message when the list size exceeds 3, ensuring an error condition.

+### Task 3

+Implementing the change in color is very simple, as we can just change the color of the text in the styles based on the temperature value.

+Furthermore to expand on this and to improve flexibility and appearance, I plan on implementing a switch to toggle the color display mode.
+This is because personally the colors may seem distractive in certain scenarios.
+But it definitely would be really useful in certain other scenarios.
+This is why the app may benefit from a togglable switch to alternate between the modes.

 ## Cloud